geoperez/js-fp-test/README.md

 * `transform` will receive an object and output another object.
 * All the functions inside `Transformer` MUST be pure functions.
+* Functions MUST have less of two arguments.
 * All data structures MUST be immutable.
 * The statements `if-else`, `for`, `for-in`, `while` and `do-while` are forbidden.